EpicDeveloper0928/Proexe-frontend-task/README.md

-# Getting Started with Create React App
+# CRUD data table using React + TypeScript + Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).